zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 of Section 501(c)(3) of Title 26 of the United States Code, and the Cayman Islands’ Foundation Companies Law, 2017.

+The Zcash Community also supports the concept of a non-direct funding model, and desires to allocate a slice of the block subsidies otherwise allocated to miners to a Lockbox, with the expectation that those funds will be distributed under a non-direct funding model, which may be implemented in a future network upgrade.

+For these reasons, the Zcash Community wishes to establish a Hybrid Development Fund after the second halving in November 2024, and apportion it among ZF, ZCG, and a Dev Fund Reserve to be held in a Lockbox.

 Requirements
 ============

-The Dev Fund should encourage decentralization of the work and funding, by supporting new teams dedicated to Zcash.
+The Dev Fund should encourage decentralization of the Zcash ecosystem, by supporting new teams dedicated to Zcash.

 The Dev Fund should maintain the existing teams and capabilities in the Zcash